crcx/retroforth/doc/RETRO-Book.md

     i dudumu..

-The runtime assembler also provides three prefixes for use in inlining machine code into a definition.
+The runtime assembler also provides three sigils for use in inlining machine code into a definition.
 These are:

      \    Treat token as an assembly sequence